Feefo logo

 • (any discount/special offer)

-(Include details on how to book your property) We would be delighted for you to stay at (property name), booking is straightforward.
+We would be delighted for you to stay at (property name), booking is straightforward.
 You can book on our website and pay the 25% deposit via credit card.

 We will contact you 6 weeks before your holiday begins for the balance, then send the arrival details.
-For bookings within 6 weeks of arrival we will require full payment on booking.
+For bookings within 6 weeks of arrival, we will require full payment on booking.

-I look forward to hearing from you and thank you for your interest.
+I look forward to hearing from you, and thank you for your interest.
 Do let me know if you have any other questions.

 Regards